HTTPArchive/httparchive.org/docs/faq.md

 The time measurements are gathered in a test environment, and thus have all the potential biases that come with that:

-- browser - All tests are performed using a single browser.
+- **Browser** - All tests are performed using a single browser.
 Page load times can vary depending on browser.
 - location - The HAR files are generated from various datacenters in the US.
 The distance to the site's servers can affect time measurements.
 - sample size - Each URL is loaded only once.
 - Internet connection - The connection speed, latency, and packet loss from the test location is another variable that affects time measurements.